zet23t/td2play/README.md

 * Codeblocks project files are provided to compile the simulator and projects on windows - this could be adapted quite easily however
 * The image converter is written in HTML/JavaScript and allows converting images to C code quite easily
 * Other scripts and tools use Lua in combination with the gd library.
 You'd need to install a Lua interpreter together with the required libraries in order to run these tools

+## Feature list

+* (stable) Rendering via command buffer list, which is less memory consuming than offscreen buffering
+* (stable) Color depth support for 8bit and 16bit coloring
+* (stable) Fixed point math library
+* (stable) Textures (must have power of two sizes, can be non-square)
+* (stable/not all modes) Textures with transparency mask
+* (experimental/not all modes) blend modes for sprite drawings
+* (work in progress) Tilemap rendering
+* (work in progress) Tiled .tmx import script
+* (stable) Javascript image conversion tool

 ## Regarding tests